 I am sure you all have heard the old adage “the best time to plant a tree was ten years ago!”
 Well, I am here to tell you this is TRUE!
 Because some varieties of fruit trees can take a few years to give a good harvest, it is even more important to plant them AS SOON AS POSSIBLE!
 Planting them in the fall gives them a jump-start for spring.
 Their root system will be well on the way to becoming established, and better able to survive the Central Texas summers!

 Some fruit trees require a pollinizer to set fruit, or to set a decent amount of fruit.
-Plums, pears, and apples all require a pollinizer.
+Plums, pears and apples all require a pollinizer.
 If you only plan to plant one of these, plant the one that is used as the pollinizer, as it will be self-fertile.
+(However, even self-fertile varieties will produce better with a pollinizer.)
 If you plant several varieties of a fruit tree that requires a pollinizer, be sure to pick the best pollinizer recommended.
-Peaches are self-fertile, but produce a better crop when planted with another variety of peach.
+Peaches are self-fertile, as are almost all of the apple varieties.
 Apricots, figs, pomegranate, Oriental persimmon and nectarine do not require pollinizers, so planting only one of these varieties is not a problem.
-Please consult our Fruit Tree Variety list for specifics.
+See our FRUIT TREE VARIETY LIST for specifics.

 Peach varieties, in particular, can be chosen to ripen at different times in the growing season, thus extending the harvest times.
 Pay attention to the ripening times of the varieties you choose so that they all do not become ripe at the same time.

-Planting with a good organic compost will get your new tree off to a good start-use My Organic Compost Compost and FoxFarm Jump Start to amend your soil at planting.
+Planting with a good organic compost will get your new tree off to a good start-use My Organic Compost brand compost and FoxFarm Jump Start to amend your soil at planting.
 Be sure to hand water your new tree throughout the winter.
 Even when it has no leaves, it will require occasional water to keep the roots growing!
+Increase frequency of watering once leaves appear, and extend the watering distance from the tree each year to establish a broad-spreading root system.